mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ![](images/05-visualize-run-code-below.png)

 Running the code will create multiple tables and figures in the `README.Rmd` file.
 We'll go over these in more depth below.
 For now, we'll follow the directions at the bottom of the pasted code and "*Click `knit` to get the markdown file to share.*"

+Learn more about visualizing data in our [Getting started with data visualization in R using ggplot2](http://www.storybench.org/getting-started-data-visualization-r-using-ggplot2/) tutorial.

 ***